Dataquark/Flask-Blog/Workflow.md

 51. In the _user.html_ we add two conditionals for `about_me` and `last_seen` views
     51.1 Because we only want them to be visible if they are set.
+        51.1.1 `{% if user.about_me %} <p>{{user.about_me}}</p> {% endif %}`
     51.2 At this point these two new fields are empty for all users

 ________

-52. In the _routes.py_ file, we add a new `before_request` function 52.1 It will have an `@app.before_request` decorator 52.2 This decorator from Flask register the decorated function to be executed right before the view function.
+52. In the _routes.py_ file, we add a new `before_request` function 52.1 We use this function to set `last_seen` of our *current_user* to `datetime.utcnow()` 52.1.1 We check if the user is authenticated, if so, set the last_seen, then `db.session.commit()` 52.2 It will have an `@app.before_request` decorator 52.2 This decorator from Flask registers the decorated function to be executed right before the view function.
-         This is extremely useful because now I can insert code that I want to execute before any view function in the application, and I can have it in a single place.
+         This is extremely useful because now we can insert code that I want to execute before any view function in the application, and we can have it in a single place.
-    52.3 Why there is no db.session.add() before the commit, consider that when you reference current_user, Flask-Login will invoke the user loader callback function, which will run a database query that will put the target user in the database session.
+    52.3 Why there is no `db.session.add()` before the commit, consider that when you reference current_user, Flask-Login will invoke the user loader callback function, which will run a database query that will put the target user in the database session.
 So you can add the user again in this function, but it is not necessary because it is already there.

+    52.4 **So in a nutshell, this function is used to do something right before html pages are loaded or view functions are ran**
 ________

+53. Create *edit_profile.html* file
+    53.1 It will show the `EditProfileForm` from _forms.py_ which you should create.
+More on the next point

-53. in the _routes.py_ we create a new view function `edit_profile` 53.1 It will use the `EditFormProfile` class from _forms.py_ 53.1.1 This class has three fields to be shown on the webpage, _username, about-me, submit_ 53.2 If validate_on_submit() returns **True** I copy the data from the form into the user object and then write the
+54. In the _routes.py_ we create a new view function `edit_profile` 54.1 It will use the `EditProfileForm` class from _forms.py_ 54.1.1 This class has three fields to be shown on the webpage, _username, about-me, submit_ 54.2 If validate_on_submit() returns **True** I copy the data from the form into the user object and then write the
          object to the database.
-    53.3 In case it is **False**, it might be either because we get an initial `GET` request when the page is loaded for the first time, or `POST` but with some validation error 53.3.1 In case of initial `GET`, we need a reverse operation, **set the form data from current_user data**, instead of setting the current_user from the form data.
+    54.3 In case it is **False**, it might be either because we get an initial `GET` request when the page is loaded for the first time, or `POST` but with some validation error 54.3.1 In case of initial `GET`, we need a reverse operation, **set the form data from current_user data**, instead of setting the current_user from the form data.
                 Because in the initial load, there will not be anything submitted by the user.
                 We check it by `request.method == "GET" `
-         53.3.2 In case we receive `POST` but with some validation errors, we do not want to write anything to the form fields, because those were already populated by WTForms.
+         54.3.2 In case we receive `POST` but with some validation errors, we do not want to write anything to the form fields, because those were already populated by WTForms.
-                That is why we do not have `else` clause - we just skip the `POST` with validation errors 53.3 We add a link to _Edit profile_ in the user template 53.3.1 Pay attention to the clever conditional to make sure that the Edit link appears when you are viewing your own profile, but not when you are viewing the profile of someone else
+                That is why we do not have `else` clause - we just skip the `POST` with validation errors 54.3 We add a link to _Edit profile_ in the _user.html_ template 54.3.1 Inside the <table> <tr> <td> after <h1>
+        54.3.1 Pay attention to the clever conditional (if user == current_user) to make sure that the Edit link appears when you are viewing your own profile, but not when you are viewing the profile of someone else 54.4 **Always check your database if you have all the columns properly populated with data**

+________